jojo157/Delightful-Penguins/README.md

 #### Different devices

-Using Google Developer tools, I viewed the website on the following devices:
+Using Google Developer tools, I viewed every page of the application on the following devices:
 - Galaxy S5
 - Pixel 2
 - Pixel 2 XL